 Navratri is one of the most celebrated festivals of our country.
 Navratri literally means the festival of nine pious nights.
 Goddess Durga is venerated during these nine days in her three supreme forms.

 Goddess Durga embodies the representation of creation, power, and destruction.
 Her blessings are bestowed on us in the form of Durga, Lakshmi, and Saraswati on Navratri.
 In the first three days of Navratri, the Goddess is venerated as Durga, the following three days, Lakshmi is worshiped and the concluding days are dedicated to Saraswati.

-There are five kinds of Navaratri.
+There are four kinds of Navaratri.
 They can be categorized as:

 Ghatasthapana invokes the coming of Goddess Durga; therefore, special care is taken while performing the ritual.
 Ghatasthapana is prohibited during Amavasya and dark light.
-The same is going to be followed in Navaratri 2016.
+The same is going to be followed in Navratri 2019.
 It is believed that if such meticulous care is not taken, it would bring the wrath of Goddess Durga.

 Navaratri is the longest Hindu festival where each of its nine days holds its own significance.
-Navaratri 2016 commences with Pratipada and ends with Navami.
-Vijayadashami is the tenth day of Navaratri 2016 festival that symbolizes the winning of purity over evil.
+Navratri commences with Pratipada and ends with Navami.
+Vijayadashami is the tenth day of Navratri festival that symbolizes the winning of purity over evil.

 Let’s give you the aroma of the Navratri mood beginning with the importance of each day of the festival.

 Chaitra Navratri 201728 March 2017 - 5 April 2017

 Sharad Navratri 201721 Sept 2017 - 30 Sept 2017